Can I Translate My Own Birth Certificate?

 But generally speaking, immigration attorneys will advise their clients to use a translation agency that regularly has their documents accepted by immigration services, or at least an unrelated friend or third-party to do the translation to avoid inviting extra scrutiny from the immigration officer deciding your case.

-Why You Shouldn’t Translate Your Own Birth Certificate for USCIS
+Why You Shouldn’t Translate Your Own Documents for USCIS

-Here are some potential errors that could cause your case to be rejected by USCIS if you attempt to translate your birth certificate without the help of a professional service.
+Here are some potential errors that could cause your case to be rejected by USCIS if you attempt to translate your document without the help of a professional service.

 • Missing Information – Official documents often include stamps or marks that should be translated, but may be overlooked by someone who is not professionally trained.